JeffWeinell/REEs/README.md

 ##### Overview:

 Target UCEs include 907 of the 3,260 UCEs previously identified in *Micrurus fulvius* (Streicher and Wiens, 2017; **Table X**).
 First, I filtered the full set of *Micrurus* UCEs to only include those present in all NCBI snake genomes (n = 2,968 UCEs).
+I filtered the shared set of UCEs to only include loci:
+- with length ≥ 120nt
-From this shared set of UCEs I (probably; check script to confirm) selected the 1,000 loci with the greatest number of informative sites, or, that were on different *T. sirtalis* contigs...
-Of these, 907 were included in the final probe set (following Arbor Biosciences' protocols for probe filtering).
+- (probably; check script to confirm) selected the 1,000 loci with the greatest number of informative sites
+- and/or, that were on different *T. sirtalis* contigs

+...
+Of the 1,000 initiall chosen UCEs, only 907 were included in the final probe set (after following Arbor Biosciences' protocols for probe filtering).

 ##### Detailed, step-by-step methods for how I chose the set of target UCEs: